asynchroza/SoftwareAG-Jenkins-Calculator/readme.md

 <a href="https://ibb.co/kDhwtPr"><img src="https://i.ibb.co/3F0jnP8/image.png" alt="image" border="0"></a>
 <hr/>
 <p> Bash script reading variables from text_input.txt and passing them as input to the program ** used during CI </p>
-<a href="https://imgur.com/a/rXIn1e4"> The image uploading service I usually use was down for maintenance </a>
 <br/>
 <p> * Should be run in root directory </p>
 <p> ** Essentially, they are the same script but one is sourcing the input from a text file and the other one is getting it as passed arguments </p>